opiumind/ts-notes/typescript.md

 * Type compatibility in TypeScript is based on structural subtyping (!!!TypeScript is a structural type system!!!)
 * In TypeScript, there are two kinds of compatibility: subtype and assignment.
 (Different places in the language use one of the two compatibility mechanisms)
-* nominally-typed languages: C# or Java will give errors in typescript code like:
+* Nominally-typed languages: C# or Java will give errors in typescript code like:
 ```
 interface Named {
   name: string;